Upper Post of Fort Snelling: Band Barracks

 The yellow brick barracks for the Fort Snelling band originally housed about 28 military musicians.
 Built in 1903, the barracks feature a three-story projecting bay with wooden porches on both sides on the first and second stories.
 The porches were originally open but the first-floor porches have now been enclosed.
 The second-story porches feature round, wooden columns to support the roof of the porch.
 Palladian windows add a graceful touch to the third story on both sides of the building.
 Inside, hardwood floors and tin tile ceilings extend throughout the main floor.
-The main floor included a small kitchen, and each floor had its own bathroom.
+Each floor had its own bathroom and a kitchen was located on the main floor.
 The building is in good condition, but the wooden porches are beginning to crumble.

 Year built: 1903